I Stand Alone (film): Plot

-There, however, she backs out of their promise, which forces him to take up a job as a nightwatchman at a nursing home.
-During his job, he meets a young and caring nurse who's the complete opposite of his old, icy mistress.
+There, however, she uses her wealth against him and breaks their promise, which forces him to take up a job as a nightwatchman at a nursing home.
+During his job, he meets a young and caring nurse who is the complete opposite of his old, icy mistress.
 After he and the nurse witness the death of an elderly patient, the Butcher thinks back about the lack of affection throughout his life, from the orphanage to a life with an uncaring mistress who abuses the power she has over him because of her money.
-When his mistress unjustly accuses him of having an affair with the nurse, he snaps and punches her in the belly several times, very likely killing their unborn child, before fleeing the scene with a pistol.
+When his mistress unjustly accuses him of having an affair with the nurse, he snaps and punches her in the belly several times, perhaps and likely killing their unborn child, before fleeing the scene with a pistol.